Could you be a luxury cottage owner?

 We’ve all fantasised about it, but what is it actually like?
-This week we’re showcasing one of our Gorgeous Owners Mark Richardson and asking the question; what so good (and not so good) about owning your own luxury cottage…
+This week we’re showcasing one of our Gorgeous Owners, Mark Richardson, and asking the question: what's so good (and not so good) about owning your own luxury cottage?

-Mark Richardson and his family are the proud owners of Agra Cottage, a fabulous 3-bedroom Luxury Yorkshire Cottage in the Yorkshire Dales just outside Masham.
-Mark and Eleanor left careers with a large international architectural practice and a London based events and media company respectively in the pursuit of an idyllic life in North Yorkshire.
+Mark Richardson and his family are the proud owners of Agra Cottage, a fabulous three-bedroom luxury cottage in the Yorkshire Dales just outside Masham.
+Mark and Eleanor left careers with a large international architectural practice and a London-based events and media company respectively in the pursuit of an idyllic life in North Yorkshire.

-“We spent 3 years working on the structure, painfully at times, restoring, reclaiming and maintaining the essence of the building and the place whilst sourcing the right materials, furniture and fabrics to create what we refer to as contemporary comfort.
-We simply wanted to create a cottage “which we would like to stay in” Top quality finishes and not filled with grandmas furniture and swirly carpets!
+“We spent three years working on the structure, painfully at times, restoring, reclaiming and maintaining the essence of the building and the place whilst sourcing the right materials, furniture and fabrics to create what we refer to as contemporary comfort.
+We simply wanted to create a cottage which we would like to stay in.
+We wanted top quality finishes and not filled with grandma's furniture and swirly carpets!
 With the barn being built of stone we tried to expose as much stonework and architectural features as possible.
 All the existing openings were glazed in one piece to bring in as much of the landscape as possible, including the large cart shed archway which provides a great picture to the dining room window over the adjoining paddock.
 All roof timbers were treated, repaired and exposed to add further character.
-We then chose complimentary materials albeit used them in a contemporary way, stone flooring, oak doors and staircase.
-Colour palette reflects our surroundings, “Landscape” “sky”, “stone” and “heather” from the Moors.”
+We then chose complementary materials albeit used them in a contemporary way, stone flooring, oak doors and staircase.
+We chose colour palette reflects our surroundings: 'landscape,' 'sky,' 'stone' and 'heather' from the moors.”

 One evening Eleanor and I sat out on our kissing seat in front of the pond after a long day of graft during the renovation with a glass of wine watching the sun go down!
 We continue to do the same as often as we can.

 The people who usually come to stay are our type of people and we have enjoyed much time with many.
-It is not a destination for partiers rather lovers of the countryside, nature, being outside, luxury surroundings.
-We have been invited to wine and dine with guests, I have taken guests, fishing and shooting rabbits, in fact we have an invite to visit some previous guests in Switzerland.
+It is not a destination for those who love a party, but rather lovers of the countryside, nature, being outside and luxury surroundings.
+We have been invited to wine and dine with guests, I have taken guests, fishing and shooting rabbits, in fact, we have an invite to visit some previous guests in Switzerland.

 Those who don’t appreciate the above, and there are a few who don’t!